 - Make your content edgy and controversial so it is more likely to be remembered

-- Use humor, have fun with your listicles and your readers will, too.
+- Use humour, have fun with your listicles and your readers will, too.

-8. Include Milliennials Into Creative Strategy: The Millennial generation, people between the ages 21 and 34 with an annual buying power of $200 billion annually are important to understand because they changing the way we market our businesses.
+The Millennial generation, people between the ages of 21 and 34 with an annual buying power of $200 billion annually are important to understand because they changing the way we market our businesses.
 This group has grown up using the internet and crave content driven media.
 They are connected to their mobile devices and aren’t used to waiting for much of anything.
 They like social media, sharing what they find by liking, pinning, forwarding and commenting.
-They alss like to collaborate and share their opinions.
+They also like to collaborate and share their opinions.
 Millennials support companies that are dedicated to improving their lives with informative inbound content.
 Millennials want worthwhile, valuable information in the form of blog posts, e-books, whitepapers, videos, infographics and other how-to information.
 If businesses can offer this, they will have a lifelong, loyal customer.